spryker/spryker.github.io/docs/dg/dev/architecture/tutorial-architectural-walkthrough.md

     {% raw %}{%{% endraw %} endblock {% raw %}%}{% endraw %}
     ```

-4. To see `Hello Spryker!`, go to `https://zed.mysprykershop.com/hello-spryker`.
+4. To see `Hello Spryker!`, go to `https://backoffice.mysprykershop.com/hello-spryker`.

+### Build a business layer for the HelloSpryker module

-Because reversing a string belongs to the business logic, you need to build a `Business` layer for your module:
+Because reversing a string belongs to the business logic, you need to build a Business layer for your module:

-1. Inside the `HelloSpryker` module, add a folder called `Business`.
+1. Inside the `HelloSpryker` module, add a `Business` folder.
    The `Business` layer needs three main classes:
-    * `Facade` to work as the main API.
+    * `Facade`: works as the main API.
-    * `Factory` to instantiate the needed objects and inject their dependencies.
+    * `Factory`: instantiates the needed objects and injects their dependencies.
     * `Model` to perform the actual business logic.

-2. Build the facade class, and don't forget the facade interface:
+2. Build the facade class, including the facade interface:

 ```php
 namespace Pyz\Zed\HelloSpryker\Business;